What is Credit Counseling?

 The counseling agency is typically part of an accreditation group, such as the National Foundation for Credit Counseling or the Association of Independent Consumer Credit Counseling Agencies.
 Their counselors are trained in budgeting, debt management, spending habits and financial education.
 The agency should also be well-versed in collections, consumer rights and responsibilities and bankruptcy.

 Meetings between a credit counselor and a client are considered confidential.
 While they will work with clients to identify the best path to restoring their financial health, they cannot dispense legal advice.

 History of Credit Counseling

 Clients would be taught money management skills and receive a personal plan for solving their financial woes.
-This plan may range from being placed on a budget to filing for bankruptcy.
-However, one of the most popular options through credit counseling for those dealing with credit card debt was the debt management plan (DMP).
-If a consumer agreed to the plan, the credit counselor would contact unsecured creditors and negotiate to try to lower interest rates, monthly payments and fees.
-Once the plan was in place, the consumer would be asked to make a single, consolidated payment to the credit counseling agency.
-The agency then disburses the money to the creditors.
+This plan could range from being placed on a budget to filing for bankruptcy.
+One of the most popular options for those dealing with credit card debt was the debt management plan (DMP).
+If a consumer agreed to the plan, the counselor would contact unsecured creditors and negotiate to try to lower interest rates, monthly payments and fees.
+Once the plan was in place, the consumer would be asked to make a single, consolidated payment to the agency, which would then disburse the money to the creditors.

 Funding of Credit Counseling Non-profits

 Non-profit credit counseling organizations typically derive their funding from fees paid by clients, grants from the credit/lending industry and a percentage of the payments made by debtors - known as "fair share" payments.
 Up to 15 percent of what is collected can be returned to the agency.
 Under Internal Revenue Service guidelines, a non-profit credit counseling agency may only collect up to 50 percent of its revenue from those payments.

 How to Find a Credit Counselor